ekernf01/geneformer_embeddings/README.md

 ### Usage

-Input AnnData object must have a column `perturbation` containing HGNC symbols for perturbed genes -- comma-separated for multiple genes at once and empty string for controls.
+Input AnnData object must have columns:

+- `perturbation` containing HGNC symbols for perturbed genes -- comma-separated for multiple genes at once and empty string for controls.
+- `perturbation_type` containing the string `overexpression` or `knockout` for each observation

 ```python
 from geneformer_embeddings import geneformer_embeddings